-One of the first things that took me by surprise when I started on my journey with vaping Cannabis, was the discovery that people use their Already Been Vaped Bud (ABV) or AVB (Already Vaped Bud), whatever you want to call it.
+One of the first things that took me by surprise when I started on my journey with vaping Cannabis, was the discovery that people use their ABV Weed (already been vaped) or AVB (Already Vaped Bud), whatever you want to call it.

 One of the main points driving me towards vaping marijuana was this belief that I was getting more bang for my buck when it came to extracting the THC.

 But, there’s still some left you tell me?

 It turns out there is, and there is enough THC to make it worthwhile extracting and using in some ABV Recipes.

-Furthermore, there is also quite a lot of things you can do with with your vaped weed.
+Furthermore, there is also quite a lot of things you can do with with your already vaped buds.
 I am going to discuss my favorites, starting with the ones I recommend then some others that people use but I don’t recommend them.

 There are a few things on this list that I use in conjunction with one another.
 But I’d always recommend starting with number 1, the water cure.

 If you are already well versed in what AVB is then you can skip the next bit.